jacksonthatsme/illuminyti/content/operations/rockefeller-center.md

     content: 'Find a Mystery Cube from Super Mario and hit it.
 Get a video for a power up of 2 stars.'
 ---

-Witness wisdom, Sitting in relief, watching over prometheus as the tourists skate by.
+Witness wisdom, Sitting in relief, watching over prometheus as the tourists skate by